MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/configure-wake-on-lan.md

 *Applies to: Configuration Manager (current branch)*

-Specify Wake on LAN settings for Configuration Manager when you want to bring computers out of a sleep state.
+Specify Wake on LAN (WoL) settings for Configuration Manager when you want to bring computers out of a sleep state.

 ## <a name="bkmk_wol-1810"></a> Wake on LAN starting in version 1810
 <!--3607710-->